Job Relocation Advice: The Right Move?

 You’ll need to take stock of a variety of things: Groceries, which can be more expensive in a bigger city than you’re used to; rent, which can vary wildly depending on location; parking, which can be anything from free to hundreds of dollars a month; or insurance, which can vary depending on geography.

-In the case of lack of a compensation package, relocation companies can be a logical step.
+In the case of the lack of a compensation package, relocation companies can be a logical step.
 They can be a safe bet for someone interested in purchasing a house as opposed to renting, and offer buy-out options if the job does not work out.

 Employers in certain parts of the country are still struggling to fill highly skilled positions, and will offer compensation for qualified candidates.
 A commited manager will most likely strive to keep you in the position once you’ve filled it.